kuielab/mdx-net-submission/README.md

 to go back into the environment you have installed MDX's dependencies in.

+## Custom models

+For custom models (such as the [higher quality vocal model trained by UVR team](https://github.com/Anjok07/ultimatevocalremovergui/releases/tag/MDX-Net-B)), please replace the relevant models in `./onnx/`.

 ## Usage

 After successful installation, you can put the songs you wish to separate as `./data/test/SONGNAME/mixture.wav`, and run either `run.sh` or